albertaparicio/git-know-how/README.md

         `cat ~/.ssh/id_rsa.pub`

-3. Copy the SSH in the "SSH Keys" section of your profile's settings page.
+3. Copy the SSH into the "SSH Keys" section of your profile's settings page.
 To copy the key to the clipboard, there is a differend command for every OS:
     - GNU/Linux (requires xclip):

         `xclip -sel clip < ~/.ssh/id_rsa.pub`